byoso/django_collection/_deployment/_README.md

 # For a quick deployment

-Install this app in your project
+Install this app in your project.

 **settings.py**
 ```python